Are you in the US?

 Upon arrival in Quito, explore the city’s historical sites with an easy half-day walking tour.
 Head to the Highlands for stunning vistas and overnight stays at friendly, family-run haciendas.
 Hike local trails around a crater lake, through volcano valleys and to the Otavalo market for an authentic cultural experience and hiking adventure.

-Spend one last day in the heart of the Highlands at Hacienda Zuleta, a 17th century working farm offering beautiful backyard trails, Andean cuisine and cozy rooms, before returning to Quito.
+Spend one last day in the heart of the Highlands at Hacienda Zuleta, a 17th century working farm offering beautiful backyard trails, Andean cuisine and cosy rooms, before returning to Quito.

 Upon arrival to Quito International Airport a private taxi will take you to your colonial hotel located within the historic district of old town Quito (approx. 1 hour).